Plotting#

 17

+The integer value 8 is a keyword argument, with the keyword base.
 Specifying a keyword argument looks like an assignment statement, but it does not create a new variable.
-And when you specify a keyword argument, you don’t choose the variable name.
-In this example, the keyword name, base, is part of the definition of int.
-If you specify another keyword name, you get an error.
+And when you provide a keyword argument, you don’t choose the variable name – it is specified by the function.
+If you provide a name that is not specified by the function, you get an error.

 Exercise: The print function takes a keyword argument called end that specifies the character it prints at the end of the line.
 By default, end is the newline character, \n.
-So if you call print more than once, the results normally appear on separate lines, like this:
+So if you call print more than once, the outputs normally appear on separate lines, like this:

 for x in [1, 2, 3]: